ShawandaMD/sinatra-wanderlust-app/README.md

     $ git clone git@github.com:ShawandaMD/sinatra-wanderlust-app.git

-Run bundle to install necessary gems
+The bundler gem is needed to run the application:

     $ gem install bundler

+To ensure you have the latest version run:

+    $ bundle install

-To access your database run
+To access your database run:

     $ rake db:migrate